chanzuckerberg/napari-hub/docs/customizing-plugin-listing.md

 ```

 If you have not set this in `.napari-hub/config.yml`, we will source this from the `["info"]["author"]` field of the JSON returned by the PyPI API, which can set by setting the `author` value in your package metadata.

+Alternatively, if you have a `CITATION.cff` file, we will "explain how you combine this".

 ``` INI
 # setup.cfg